olieepop/marketing-science-portfolio/README.md

 A portfolio of applied causal inference projects built on realistic synthetic data.
 Each notebook tackles a real measurement problem a practitioner would face — wrong method for the context, and your number falls apart under scrutiny.
 These are designed to show not just the math, but the *reasoning* behind method selection.

-All scenarios are travel e-commerce.
+All scenarios are e-commerce.
 All methods execute end-to-end with ground truth embedded so recovery accuracy is scoreable.

 ---